aaronmccall/aaronmccall.github.io/drinks.md

 - **La Reina de las Margaritas**
   - 2oz joven or reposado tequila
   - 1oz Flores del Nuevomundo
-  - 1oz fresh squeezed lime juice
+  - 1oz fresh-squeezed lime juice

   Add all ingredients to a shaker with ice and shake until well-chilled.
 Double-strain into a salt-rimmed martini glass.

 - **Paloma Rosa**
   - 1.5oz joven (or silver) tequila
   - 1oz Flores del Nuevomundo
-  - 1oz fresh squeezed grapefruit juice (optional, but worth it!)
+  - 1oz fresh-squeezed grapefruit juice (optional, but worth it!)
-  - 1/2oz fresh squeezed lime juice
+  - 1/2oz fresh-squeezed lime juice
   - 4-5oz grapefruit soda (4oz if you used grapefruit juice, otherwise 5)

   Fill a collins glass 2/3 full of ice.
 Add all but soda and stir until chilled and well combined.
 Top with soda.
 Enjoy your rose-colored glass of heaven!